-ACTIVITY 8 - UPSTREAM 02 SENSOR
+ACTIVITY 8 - UPSTREAM O2

-Have the instructor assign you to a vehicle equipped with either a 2.5L or 4.0L engine.
+Have the instructor assign you to a vehicle equipped with either a V6 or V8 engine.
 Use the Service Manual and DRB III to assist in answering the following questions.

-1. With a cold engine, open the O2 Sensor signal switch on the breakout box.
-Using a DRB III, what is the voltage on the PCM side of the circuit?
-What is the voltage on the O2 Sensor side?
-2. Connect a jumper wire from the PCM side of the switch to your hand.
+- 2. Connect a jumper wire from the PCM side of the switch to your hand.
 With your other hand, touch the positive battery terminal.
-What voltage does the DRB III indicate?
-3. Using the DRB III, perform the O2 Sensor heater test.
-How long did it take for the voltage to begin dropping?
-4. How long did it take for the voltage to reach single digits?
+What voltage does the DRB III indicate? - 3.
+Using the DRB III, perform the O2 heater test.
+How long did it take for the voltage to begin dropping? \\\\\\ - 4.
+How long did it take for the voltage to reach single digits?

-Downstream 02 Sensor
+Downstream O2 Sensor

-As mentioned previously, the downstream O2 Sensor has two functions.
+As mentioned previously, the downstream O2S has two functions.
 One is to measure catalyst efficiency.
 This is an OBD II requirement.
-Briefly, the oxygen content of the exhaust gases leaving the converter has significantly less fluctuation than at the inlet if the converter is working properly.
-The PCM compares the upstream and downstream O2 Sensor switch rates under specific operating conditions to determine if the catalyst is functioning properly.
+Briefly, the oxygen content of the exhaust gases, leaving the converter, has significantly less fluctuation than at the inlet, if the converter is working properly.
+The PCM compares the upstream and downstream O2S switch rates under specific operating conditions to determine if the catalyst is functioning properly.
 Refer to the OBD II Training Course for more information.

 The other function is new for 1996 model-year vehicles equipped with JTEC PCMs.
-While the upstream O2 Sensor input is used to maintain the 14.7:1 Air/Fuel (A/F), variations in engines, exhaust systems and catalytic converters may cause this ratio to be less than ideal for a particular catalyst and engine.
+While the upstream O2S input is used to maintain the 14.7:1 Air/Fuel (A/F), variations in engines, exhaust systems and catalytic converters may cause this ratio to be less than ideal for a particular catalyst and engine.
 To help maintain the catalyst operating at maximum efficiency, the PCM will fine tune the A/F ratio entering the catalyst, based upon the oxygen content leaving the catalyst.
-This is accomplished by modifying the upstream O2 Sensor voltage goal.
+This is accomplished by modifying the upstream O2S voltage goal.
 In the past, this goal was a preprogrammed fixed value, based on where the catalyst was believed to operate most efficiently.
-With the new downstream O2 Sensor fuel control, the upstream O2 goal is moved up and down, within the window of operation of the O2 Sensor.
+With the new downstream O2S fuel control, the upstream O2 goal is moved up and down, within the window of operation of the O2 Sensor.
 If the oxygen content leaving the catalyst is too lean (excess oxygen), the PCM will move the upstream O2 goal up, which will increase fuel in the mixture, causing less oxygen to be left over.
 Conversely, if the oxygen content leaving the catalyst is too rich (not enough oxygen), the PCM will move the upstream O2 goal down, which will remove fuel from the mixture, causing more oxygen to be left over.